-Things to look for in and around the southwest area.
+Things to look for in and around your garden area.

 Aphids on Rose – They suck the life out of roses and other plants.
 Use a good systemic (applied into the ground) or spray insecticide to kill these bugs.

-Yellow Aphids on Oleander – Used a good system insecticide to kill these aphids.
+Yellow Aphids on Oleander – And other plants.
+Use a good system insecticide to kill these aphids.
 You can also use a spray, however, sometimes these little yellow bugs will hide inside the new shoots of Oleanders.
 Thus making it hard for the spray to reach these little pests!